matthewkondrak/Predictive-Analysis-Credit-Default/README.md

 To improve the baseline models, feature engineering is performed through the following methods:

-* Multicollinearity Analysis: features with correlation coefficient >= 0.92 will be removed [fig. 7 and 8](#AppendixA)
+* Multicollinearity Analysis: features with correlation coefficient >= 0.92 will be removed [[fig. 7 & 8]](#AppendixA)

-* Standard Scalar: perform standardization to transform their values with mean value of 0 and variance of 1 [fig. 9](#AppendixA)
+* Standard Scalar: perform standardization to transform their values with mean value of 0 and variance of 1 [[fig. 9]](#AppendixA)

 * One-Hot Encoding: Other than dropping ‘ID’, one-hot-encoding to categorical data is being conducted to multiple categorical columns and assigned them 0 or 1.
-The encoded variable allows the categorical data ‘SEX’, ‘EDUCATION’, and, ‘MARRIAGE’ [fig. 10](#AppendixA)
+The encoded variable allows the categorical data ‘SEX’, ‘EDUCATION’, and, ‘MARRIAGE’ [[fig. 10]](#AppendixA)

 **Model Estimation**